TomMonks/treatment-centre-sim/content/02_model_code/02_simpy.md

 * For research this is highly beneficial:
     * models and methods tested against them can be shared without concerns for commerical licensing.
     * experimental results (either from model or method) can be recreated by other research teams.

 * The version of `simpy` in use can also be controlled.
 This avoids backwards compatibility problems if models are returned to after several years.

+> Detailed documentation for `simpy` and additional models can be found here: https://simpy.readthedocs.io/en/latest/